StuartMesham/low_resource_lm/README.md

 3. Minor modifications to Trainer and TrainingArguments classes for compatibility with custom data loading code used to enable multilingual training with language specific weights.

 These modifications can be inspected in `transformers/src/transformers/trainer.py` and `transformers/src/transformers/training_args.py` in [our HuggingFace fork](https://github.com/StuartMesham/transformers/tree/low_resource_lm).

+# N-Grams

+The code for training and evaluating n-gram models is contained within the `n-grams.ipynb` Google Colaboratory notebook.